Yaarauf/TITANIC-PROJECT/README.md

-# TITANIC-PROJECT
-This project focuses on predicting passenger survival from the Titanic disaster using supervised machine learning.
-The goal is to build a logistic regression model with Scikit-learn to determine which passengers were more likely to survive based on data like age, gender, class, and fare.
-The notebook is structured into four main sections, providing a complete end-to-end analysis using the Titanic dataset.
-Uploading and reading the titanic data.
-This is good for practice because it has all the needed features for basic and simple SML.
-It contains information about passengers aboard the RMS Titanic, including whether they survived or not, and also with virsualisation to better explain it.
+**INTRODUCTION**
+The Titanic disaster remains one of the most maritime tragedies in history, claiming the lives passengers and crew.
+This project leverages anaysis from the Titanic passenger to explore patterns and factors that influenced the survival outcomes of passangers.
+Using Exploratory Data Analysis (EDA) to uncover insights into variables such as age, gender, passenger class, and fare,etc. Analysis through data cleaning, visualization, and statistical analysis.
+These insights guide the development of a predictive Machine Learning (ML) model designed to classify whether a passenger survived or not.